Anime Reviews: 'Snow White with the Red Hair'

 Summary: Medicinal herbalist Shirayuki is a lovely young woman from the kingdom of Tanbarun.
 She possesses a rare trait—her vibrant, red hair causes her to stand out in any crowd.
 Prince Raj, a frivolous and vain man, desperately wants to add her to his harem for this reason alone.
 Because of her independent nature and defiant spirit, Shirayuki flees town and heads into the forest where she comes across a dashing young man named Zen and his two sidekicks, Mitsuhide and Kiki.
 When Prince Raj sends an emissary to fool Shirayuki into eating an apple laced with a tranquilizing agent, Zen bites the bullet, if you will.
 He is confident in his resistance to poison.
 It turns out that he is a prince from the neighboring kingdom of Clarines.
 With the help of his two retainers, he dissuades the lecherous Prince Raj from pursuing Shirayuki further.
 However, being inspired by Zen and his heroics, she packs her things and goes to live in Clarines to broaden her horizons and see how Prince Zen lives and leads for herself.

-The Bad: Shirayuki is a bit bland, lack of any real conflict, any conflicts that do arise is handled far too easily, doesn't stand out.
+The Bad: Shirayuki is a bit bland; lack of any real conflict, and any conflicts that do arise is handled far too easily; doesn't stand out

 You know how sometimes you get an itch to check out something that's slightly outside of your comfort zone, just to see if any gold lies in those hills?
 For me, slightly outside my comfort zone can equate to a romance story.
 That itch was satisfyingly scratched with anime like My Love Story!! and His and Her Circumstances, so I felt another venture into those pastures was warranted.
 And wouldn'tcha know it, I found another quality title to enjoy spending time with.
 However, this time I was slightly disappointed.
 Snow White with the Red Hair hovers at the good standard of quality, and it almost never deviates from that water mark.
 Of course, it could just be my biases talking, as romance isn't my genre of choice.
 I'll do my usual thing and go over where I thought the show succeeded and where it failed.